xzel23/utility/README.md

         }
     }

-Add this in your code to read the `build.properties` file and create a `BuildInfo` instance containinng version and build time information:
+Add this in your code to read the `build.properties` file and create a `BuildInfo` instance containing version and build time information:

     public static final BuildInfo BUILD_INFO = BuildInfo.create(Main.class, "/build.properties");

-## cabe
+## Cabe

 Starting with version 10, utility uses [cabe](https://github.com/xzel23/cabe).
 Cabe is a library that is used only at compile time and does not introduce any dependencies for downstream projects.
-It contains source-only anntotations that are not present in the compiled class files of the processed sources.
+It contains source-only annotations that are not present in the compiled class files of the processed sources.

 When you run your code with assertions disabled, virtually no overhead is introduced, as assertions are removed on the JVM level.